Rethink-Rx

 Sjogren’s Syndrome

-Spinal Cord Disease can result in various symptoms, including pain and muscle spasms.
+Spinal Cord Disease can cause symptoms such as pain and muscle spasms.
 Medical marijuana may offer relief for individuals dealing with spinal cord disease in Virginia.

 Spinocerebellar Ataxia (SCA)